Cuki-Chang/IEEE-ITSS-Conference-Archive/README.md

-# 🚙:fire:👋 Intelligent Transportation Systems (ITS) Conference Archive
+# :fire:👋🚙Intelligent Transportation Systems (ITS) Conference Archive

  :raising_hand:  IEEE-ITSS-Conference-Archive-The repository archives valuable information related to intelligent transportation systems from 2020 to the present (continuous updating).